hubmapconsortium/ingest-validation-tools/docs/seqfish/README.md

 | required | `True` |

 ### `preparation_instrument_vendor`
 The manufacturer of the instrument used to prepare the sample for the assay.
-In cases where a custom instrument was used, enter the DOI (in this format: 10.17504/protocols.io.xyz123) for the custom instrument you have registered in protocols.io.

 | constraint | value |
 | --- | --- |